-Drake pays tribute to Obama with bizarre Instagram picture
+Drake pays tribute to Obama by sharing face mashup meme

-Drake is saluting President Barack Obama with a bizarre image of the Canadian rapper’s face mixed with the president’s.
+Drake is paying tribute to President Barack Obama by sharing am image from a popular meme of the Canadian rapper’s face mixed with the president’s.

-Drake shared the picture on his Instagram Tuesday night following Obama’s farewell address to the nation.
+Drake shared the picture on his Instagram on Tuesday night following Obama’s farewell address to the nation.
 The image shows Obama standing at a podium, but sporting Drake’s signature beard and hairdo.

 In the caption Drake writes, “As a Canadian that calls America home for part of the year I will always carry your words and the memory of your time in office with me as inspiration.
 Big up yaself O.”

-The picture seems to be a reference to internet memes featuring Drake.
+The picture is one of a number of internet memes featuring Drake.
 The rapper poked fun at the jokes on “Saturday Night Live” last year by rapping, “How can I explain to my mama/When you got my beard on Obama?”

 Most Read Stories